How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

-To help you navigate the complexities and potential pitfalls of HR investigations, we’ve put together guidelines from HR expert Cassie Whitlock, BambooHR’s HR Director, on how your team can conduct a proper HR investigation that also safeguards the interests of your company and the employees.
+To help you navigate the complexities and potential pitfalls of workplace investigations, we rounded up our top tips for conducting a proper HR investigation that also safeguards the interests of your company and the employees.

 Many organizations choose to investigate every complaint they receive.
 Your organization is legally obligated to investigate harassment, discrimination, retaliation, and safety complaints.